A sensitivity analysis of interstellar ice chemistry in astrochemical models: Chemical model

 where $P_{\text{reac}}^{i + j}$ is the reaction probability upon species $i$ and $j$ meeting, calculated by either a Boltzmann factor or the tunneling probability through a rectangular and symmetric barrier,

 where $a$ is the barrier width, assumed to be 1.4~\AA{} for all reactions, and $\mu^{i + j}$ and $E_{\text{reac}}^{i + j}$ are the mass of the tunneling particle and energy barrier for the reaction between species $i$ and $j$, respectively.
 The treatment of tunneling and the value of $\mu^{i + j}$ are further discussed in App.~\ref{app:tunneling_mass}.
 A reaction is referred to as barrierless if $E_{\mathrm{reac}}^{i + j}=0$~K, such that $P_{\mathrm{reac}}^{i+j}=1$, which means that the reaction has a 100\% chance of occurring when the two reagents meet.
-The rectangular barrier approximation assumes that the tunneling probability is completely temperature independent, which is not always the case \citep[see for example Fig.~7 in][]{Lamberts2017}.
+The rectangular barrier approximation results in a temperature-independent tunneling probability, which is not always the case \citep[see for example Fig.~7 in][]{Lamberts2017}.

 The competition between reaction, diffusion, and thermal desorption is taken into account by multiplying Eq.~\ref{eq:reacRateNoComp} with the probability that the reaction actually occurs when the two reagents meet, and either species does not diffuse away or desorb instead \citep{Chang2007},